Evaluate Big Strategic Choices

 Examples of Big Strategic Bets

-Examples of strategic big bets that worked include:
+Big strategic bets that paid off include:

-Examples of strategic big bets that failed include:
+Big strategic bets that failed include:

-For example, one client recently launched its first product as a big strategic move into the consumer packaged goods marketplace.
+For example, one client recently launched its first product as a big strategic foray into the consumer packaged goods marketplace.
 This was a big bet with big financial implications.
 Their current service offering runs at 80% gross margin while their new product will average close to 40% gross margins.
 Yet, the move made sense because they are expanding revenue channels and using their services to drive products and visa-versa.

 Another client invested heavily into entering an adjacent market to meet aggressive growth targets.
 Unfortunately unexpected pricing pressures that did not match their value proposition forced them to scrap their big growth plans pretty late in the game.
 They did not understand the structural attractiveness of the market or their target buyers.